 - Palazzo Medici

-The Highlights of Florence Accessible Private Tour has a 5 Star Sage Accessibility Rating (our highest rating) because it follows a step-free route and your guide can push manual wheelchairs.
+The Highlights of Florence Accessible Private Tour has a 5 Star Sage Accessibility Rating (our highest rating) because it follows a step-free route.

 This accessible private tour of Florence uses flat routes that are easy to navigate.
 Your tour guide knows the accessible routes that avoid steps and uses accessible entrances to the attractions.

 On your tour, you will encounter paving stones like the ones shown in the photos below.
 The paving stones are generally very flat with little rounding to them, so fortunately they do not normally present a problem.